amirasaad/GithubStat/README.md

 curl http://localhost:8000/languages/
 ```

-# Testing
+### Testing

-A postman `Github.postman_collection.json` collection is provided you can run by newmap after running up the server
+A postman `Github.postman_collection.json` collection is provided you can run by newman after running up the server

 ```bash
 npm install -g newman